What's new for tax year 2021

 Additional exemption credits.
 Additional exemption credits for severely disabled taxpayers and for disabled children aren't available for taxpayers whose AGI is more than $100,000, regardless of filing status.
 For more information, see “Exemption credit" in Publication OR-17.

 Registered domestic partners (RDPs).
 For Oregon tax purposes, same-sex RDPs are treated the same as married couples.
-References to “spouse" include RDPs.
+References to “spouse" in our instructions include RDPs.

 Nonresident disaster relief workers.
 You don't need to file a return if you worked in Oregon solely to provide relief during a declared disaster or emergency.
 See “General information" in Publication OR-17 for more details.